Power My Analytics' Sovereign SQL Warehouse Solution

 • How to Export to MySQL

 Our MySQL export feature enables flexible access to your data in the form of tables in a MySQL database hosted on the server of your choice.
-Once you've prepared a report in Data Explorer, you're ready to export your data to your MySQL server.
+Once you've prepared a report in Data Builder, you're ready to export your data to your MySQL server.
 With ...

 • Get Started with Power My Analytics API